• Skip to primary navigation

 Inspirational Women in Science

-History is full of the incredible female scientists.
-Not only have they made groundbreaking discoveries but have also had to fight against gender stereotypes, racial discrimination and the social expectations of their time.
+History is full of incredible female scientists.
+Not only have they made groundbreaking discoveries, but they have also had to fight against gender stereotypes, racial discrimination and the social expectations of their time.
 Can you imagine being told you couldn’t be educated past a certain age because of your gender?
-Or that because you were a woman you should be a servant not a scientist?
+Or that you should be a servant, not a scientist, because you were a woman?

-These wonderful, trailblazing women have transformed people’s ideas of what women can achieve if they are given the same opportunities as men, helping generations of girls after them to achieve their own dreams!
+These wonderful, trailblazing women have transformed people’s ideas of what women can achieve if given the same opportunities as men, helping generations of girls after them achieve their dreams!

-Worldwide there’s still a huge amount of work to do before we achieve gender equality.
-Even in the richer countries of the world there’s a large gap between the number of men and women working in STEM fields.
+Worldwide there’s still a tremendous amount of work to do before we achieve gender equality.
+Even in the richer countries of the world, there’s a large gap between the number of men and women working in STEM fields.

-According to UNICEF only 49% of countries in the world have achieved gender parity in primary education, a figure which drops to 24% by upper secondary education.
+According to UNICEF, only 49% of countries in the world have achieved gender parity in primary education, a figure that drops to 24% in upper secondary education.

 collage of a fact file about women in STEM

-I’ve created a series of fact files to celebrate the life and work of some fantastic female scientists.
-They lived in different times and faced different difficulties and prejudices but all have made a massive contribution to our understanding of science today.
+I’ve created a series of fact files to celebrate the lives and works of some fantastic female scientists.
+They lived at different times and faced different difficulties and prejudices, but all have made a massive contribution to our understanding of science today.

 Inspirational Female Scientists

-Each fact file is an A4 sheet with a brief history of the life of the person and a mini science investigation related to their work.
+Each fact file is an A4 sheet with a brief history of the person’s life and a mini-science investigation related to their work.

 Fact File about Katherine Johnson and her achievements